CoderCookE/vim-chatgpt/README.md

 5) `:<>Explain '<context>'` Sends the highlighted code to ChatGPT and requests an explanation, with the option to include additional context.
 5) `:<>Rewrite '<context>'` Sends the highlighted code to ChatGPT and requests a rewritten version, with the option to include additional context.
 5) `:<>Test '<context>'` Sends the highlighted code to ChatGPT and requests it writes a test, with the option to include additional context.
+5) `:<>Fix '<context>'` Sends the highlighted code to ChatGPT and that it fixes any errors it may find, with the option to include additional context.

 To use this command, visually select the lines of code you want to extend, then type :Extend 'context', where context is any additional information you want to provide.